• Skip to main content

 Drivers and Employees

 You’ll need drivers for any business involving trucking.
-The median pay in 2018 for dump truck drivers is just under $44,000 or about $21 per hour, (BLS).
+The median pay in 2021 for dump truck drivers is $48,310 or $23.23 per hour, (BLS).
 Keep this in mind when determining how many employees you’ll hire.

-If you intend on driving yourself, you’ll need a CDL.
+If you intend on driving yourself, you need a CDL to drive a dump truck.
 It’s best to learn at a local trucking school.
-In fact, to be an owner-operator, it might be worthwhile to drive for another company at first, so you can make your beginner mistakes without hurting your own wallet.
+In fact, to be an owner-operator, it might be worthwhile to drive for another company first, so you can make your beginner mistakes without hurting your own wallet.

 You can also make contacts while doing this that can help you get clients once you start your own business.
 If the intent is on owning many trucks, you’ll need drivers with the proper licenses and insurance.
 For a business that will be larger than just one truck, you’ll likely need other non-driver employees to help you run it.